 Thank you to Jayna Watson for the original artist rendering, allowing us to visualize our dream.
-Our Advisory Board consisting of Phil Olsen, Matt Symonds, Jayna Watson, Marlys Feist, Dirk VanZee, Dave Dutton, Eric Hanson and Brian Baczwaski formed a Vision Committee and together with the Kenadi Jean Weis Foundation Executive Board devised an ideal location.
+Our Advisory Board consisting of Phil Olsen, Matt Symonds, Jayna Watson, Marlys Feist, Dirk VanZee, Dave Dutton, Eric Hanson and Brian Baczwaski formed a Vision Committee and together with the Kenadi Jean Weis Foundation Executive Board devised a potential location.
 Thank you to Eirik Heikes of TerraSite Design for putting our vision on paper and creating a working land plan design.

 We invite you to take look at our land plan draft which is already evolving and now includes the addition of Ollie’s Owl Nest Indoor Playground.
 We sincerely thank you for your continued love, support and volunteerism and look forward to embarking on this exciting new adventure together!